brhaspati/nextunicorn-aws-devsecops-demo/demo1/README.md

 ### Step 3: Run the cloudformations templates to setup the demo1

 * Go to `CloudFormation` service
-* Select the region as "EU(Ireland)".
+* Select the region as `EU(Ireland)`.

-* Click `Create Stack` Button
+* Click `Create Stack` or `Create New Stack` Button
 <img width="1372" alt="Cloudformation"
 src="http://devsecops-demo-images.s3-website-eu-west-1.amazonaws.com/Screen%20Shot%202018-06-26%20at%2016.15.48.png">

-* Choose `Upload a template to S3` option and use the file selector to choose `1-setup-myunicorn-app.json` and click `Next` Button
+* Choose `Upload a template to S3` option and use the file selector to choose `1-setup-myunicorn-app.json` from `Demo1` directory of your local repo and click `Next` Button in the console.

 <img width="1372" alt="Upload the cloudformation json"
 src="http://devsecops-demo-images.s3-website-eu-west-1.amazonaws.com/Screen%20Shot%202018-06-26%20at%2016.17.43.png">

 * Fill in the details for the cloudformation<br><br>
   * `Stack Name` text box provide a name to your stack `nextunicorn-app`<br><br>
-  * `Website Bucket` text box provide the name of the S3 bucket you just created in Step 2 and click `Next` Button
+  * `Website Bucket` text box provide **the name of the S3 bucket you just created in Step 2** and click `Next` Button
 <img width="1372" alt="provide website bucket name"
 src="http://devsecops-demo-images.s3-website-eu-west-1.amazonaws.com/Screen%20Shot%202018-06-26%20at%2016.32.03.png">

-* All the fields in this screen are option, just click `Next` Button
+* All the fields in this screen are `optional`.
+No need to fill them, just click `Next` Button
 <img width="1372" alt="next screen"
 src="https://s3-eu-west-1.amazonaws.com/devsecops-demo-images/Screen+Shot+2018-06-26+at+16.32.24.png">

-* Make sure you select the `tick box` to *Acknowledge* you give neccessary permission to create the resources and click `Create` Button
+* Make sure you select the `tick box` to **Acknowledge** you give neccessary permission to create the resources and click `Create` Button

 <img width="1372" alt="final screen"
 src="https://s3-eu-west-1.amazonaws.com/devsecops-demo-images/Screen+Shot+2018-06-26+at+16.32.38.png">

 * Wait for the stack to be created
-* Once the stack creation is complete, click the `output` tab to get your `ServiceEndPoint` URL.
+* Once the stack creation is complete, click the `outputs` tab to get your `ServiceEndPoint` URL.
 You will need this for subsequent steps
 <img alt="Service Endpoint details" src="https://s3-eu-west-1.amazonaws.com/devsecops-demo-images/Screen+Shot+2018-06-26+at+16.38.35.png">

-### Step 4: Slack incomming webhook
+### Step 4: Slack incoming webhook
 The slack channel will be used to intimate the DevSecOps team of an honeypot attack.
 Hence you need a Slack account, slack channel and WebhookURL which your project will utliize to send notifications to you through Slack.
-* Setup an account in Slack if you dont have an exciting acccount - https://slack.com/create#email
+* Setup an account in Slack if you dont have an existing acccount - https://slack.com/create#email
 * Now create an incoming webhook URL - https://api.slack.com/incoming-webhooks

 ### Step 5: Update the Front end and upload